juanpablolvl99/async-http/README.md

 Only ```GET``` and ```POST``` methods are supported yet.

-To know how use, look at the bellow example.
+To know how use, look at the example below.

 ```
 Lazuli lazuli = new Lazuli();